dog-gateway/dog-gateway.github.io/_posts/2014-02-24-single-device-driver-howto.md

 Even if a given technology, e.g., ZWave, might already be supported in Dog, there are cases in which drivers for specific devices are missing.
 In this simple tutorial we tackle the development of a new device driver for a technology already supported in Dog.

-The first step to accomplish when starting to develop a new device driver is to identify the corresponding device model in DogOnt, (or in the [core-library](https://github.com/dog-gateway/core-library) repository).
+The first step to accomplish when starting to develop a new device driver is to identify the corresponding device model in DogOnt, or in the [core-library](https://github.com/dog-gateway/core-library) repository.

 Let's assume we want to develop a new driver for handling a ZWave clean contact actuator.
 By analyzing the DogOnt model (or the core library) we can easily conclude that the most suited device category would be OnOffOutput (```it.polito.elite.dog.core.library.model.devicecategory.OnOffOutput```).